-Open competition
+Open Competition

-Attend an Open Competition online briefing session!
+Attend an Open Competition Online Applicant Briefing Session!

 Step 1: Do I meet the residency and eligibility requirements to apply for a LISS DTP studentship?